 We're always promised super fast speeds by venues hosting our clients events but often these speeds drop dramatically during the broadcast meaning the picture quality drops, or in some cases, it drops so low we fall off air.

 To combat these issues we have invested thousands in LiveU's bonded encoders incorporating adaptive bitrate to broadcast your event.
 This means we use the venues provided connection if available and supplement this with cellular data or in some cases a satellite connection.

 What is bonded video?

-In it's most basic form video bonding connects normally a minimum of two cellular 4G modems with Wi-Fi and LAN and bonds them together to create a single fat connection to send the video and sound.
+In it's most basic form video bonding connects normally a minimum of three cellular 4G modems with Wi-Fi and LAN and bonds them together to create a single fat connection to send the video and sound.
 This means that if the host LAN connection drops low or completely dies there are at least two other connections to switch to meaning your broadcast stays online.

 Does this only work if there is a strong 4G connection?

 Our system uses predictive cellular bonding algorithms which anticipate the behaviour of data networks, send redundant data, and retrieve lost packets, providing the most consistent, reliable, and stable picture over time.
 This technology is unique to the video encoders we use.
 You need some 3G/4G/5G connection for the encoder to consider it as a valued connection but it does not have to be super-fast 4G/5G.